Japan·17 - 24 September 2025

 After a leisurely lunch in town, we’ll delve into Karatsu’s rich pottery tradition.
 Guided by an expert, we’ll visit local kilns and workshops to learn about the craftsmanship that has made Karatsu ware highly prized in Japan.

-As our day comes to a close, we’ll gather for a celebratory dinner at Caravan steakhouse.
-It’s the perfect chance to reminisce about our journey, share some laughs, and enjoy one last delicious meal together, soaking in the warmth and flavors of Kyushu before we say our farewells.
+As our day comes to a close, we’ll gather for a celebratory dinner at Caravan Steakhouse.
+It’s the ideal chance to reminisce about our journey, share some laughs, and enjoy one last delicious meal together, soaking in the warmth and flavors of Kyushu before we say our farewells.

 Included